CSB-SeongminCheon/Algae_review_test/README.md

 \##Notice: if you have a proteome sequence or translated de novo assembled reference transcrits. you can starts from part 2.

 ### Part 1.
 RNA-seq raw data download from NCBI SRA database
-for phylogeny with RNA-seq data. we are download RNA-seq raw data from NCBI SRA database.
+For phylogeny with RNA-seq data. we are download RNA-seq raw data from NCBI SRA database.
 ``` bash
 fastq-dump --defline-seq '@$sn[_$rn]/$ri' --split-files <SRA Accession ID>
 ```